 Eigen value of this factor is 3.035, which alone can calculate and explain 14.454% of the variance.
 Five variables were loaded in this factor.
-Of the five variables, the lack of financial resources for investing in agricultural land in the
+Of the five variables, the lack of financial resources for investing in agricultural land in the villages with a factor load of 0.883 and the lack of investment in inputs and machinery with a factor load of 0.847 were the most important barriers to development of agricultural land consolidation (Table 5).

 Table 5.
-Variables loaded in the first factor
+Variables loaded in the first factor (Samuel, Bassard, Eindinger 2010)